daler/pybedtools/docs/source/topical-bam.rst

     y = x.intersect(b)

 The output of this operation follows the semantics of BEDTools.
-That is, for programs like `intersectBed`, if `abam` is used then the output will be BAM format as well.
+That is, for programs like `bedtools intersect`, if `abam` is used then the output will be BAM format as well.
 But if the `-bed` argument is passed, then the output will be BED format.
 Similarly, in :mod:`pybedtools`, if a BAM file is used to create the :class:`BedTool` then the results will also be in BAM